Comprehensive Ophthalmology

 - Adequate exposure to both medical and surgical retina.

-- - Proficiency in indirect ophthalmoscopy with indentation examination techniques
+- Proficiency in indirect ophthalmoscopy with indentation

 - - Performing and interpreting FFA under supervision